-The job title “Acoustical Engineer” covers a broad spectrum of roles.
-Entry-level jobs can typically start around the $50k salary mark with top end jobs reaching around $142k.
-This will vary by state and by country, but also by specialty and type of employer (private, public, freelance or employed).
+The job title “Acoustical Engineer” falls within a broad category of engineering professions Entry-level jobs can typically start around the $67k salary mark with top end jobs reaching around $119k.
+This will vary by state, but also by specialty and type of employer (private, public, freelance or employed).

 The state that employs the most people in this industry is California - typically in the world of TV and movie entertainment, and music.
-There are approximately 13,500 Acoustic Engineers in the US, around 4,200 of them work in California.
+There are approximately 10,800 Acoustic Engineers in the US, around 3,300 of them work in California.
 The next biggest state is New York.
-Most other states see fewer than 100 individuals employed in this sector.
-The mean annual salary is $63,340; the mean hourly payment rate is around $30.50.
-The nature of the labor market means these figures vary wildly from state to state but an Acoustic Engineer working and living in California, New York or Nevada can expect to earn around $35ph.
+The national median annual salary is $53,520; the mean hourly payment rate is around $32.31.
+The nature of the labor market means these figures vary wildly from state to state but an Acoustic Engineer working and living in California or New York can expect to earn north of $80,000.

 Acoustical Engineering Jobs & Job Description